 Bringing together geography, history, Indigenous studies , environmental studies, and science studies, the Engineered Worlds project seeks to re-theorize social science approaches to massive cumulative environmental violence.
-The impacts of human industrial activity – extreme weather, rising oceans, changing habitats, shifting food sources, and new health challenges – render problematic the longstading nature-culture binary that has shaped research.
-To understand these impacts, we need new concepts that are adequate to the problem of a radically changing biosphere.
-The Engineered Worlds project is funded by the Neubaurer Collegium and is a collaboration with Joseph Masco, Jake Kosek, and Tim Choy.
+The Engineered Worlds project involved three courses, two conferences, and workshop.
+It was funded by the Neubaurer Collegium at the University of Chicago and is a collaboration with Joseph Masco, Jake Kosek, and Tim Choy.
+This project culimated with the Duke University Press book titled Fear of a Dead White Planet.

 Past Collaborations